Story Setting Ideas for Writers: Fantastic Places Make for Fantastic Tales

 Maletsunyane Falls (Lesotho): Silence falls over the area when winter comes.

-Malta (Northern Ireland): Where Game of Thrones is shooting.
+Malta (Mediterranean): Where Game of Thrones is shooting.

 Mammoth Cave (U.S. – Kentucky): Longest cave in the world.

 Matsushima Bay (Japan): Islands resembling bonsai on solid rock bases is what draws visitors here.

 Meteora (Greece): Giant rock towers crowned with ancient monasteries.

 Mir Mine (Eastern Siberia, Russia): A wide open pit diamond mine with a depth of over 1,700 feet deep.